+- (a) For the purpose of paying all or such portion of the cost of any improvement constructed under the provisions of this Article XI as may be assessed against the property in an improvement district that is specially benefited by improvements therein, special assessment bonds may be issued.
+Such bonds shall be payable out of the moneys collected on account of the assessments made for such improvements.
+All moneys collected from such assessments for any improvement shall be applied to the payment of the bonds issued until payment in full is made of all the bonds, both principal and interest.
+[This section deleted and added by a vote of the people held 4-2-02] - (b) In connection with the issuance of bonds payable solely from special assessments, the Council may provide by ordinance or resolution for the submission of the question of issuing such bonds to the electors eligible to vote on the question.
+The Council may provide by ordinance or resolution that all registered electors of the Town shall be eligible to vote on the question or that only registered electors of the Town who reside within the boundaries of the improvement district for which bonds are to be issued shall be eligible to vote on the question.
+[This section deleted and added by a vote of the people held 4-2-02]

-- (1) Paying any assessment levied against the Town, whether or not imposed on Town-owned property, in connection with securities issued for any local improvement district; - (2) Advancing money for the payment of principal, interest, or both, for establishing reserves for, or otherwise securing the payment of, securities issued for any local improvement district in the manner provided for in the authorizing ordinance. - (b) In lieu of the tax levy provided in Subsection (a) of this section, the Council may, in its discretion, apply any available money of the Town for the purposes listed in Subsection (a) of this section, but in no event shall the amount so applied in any one (1) year exceed the amount which would have resulted in such year from a tax levied pursuant to Subsection (a) of this section. - Section 11-6.
-Limitation of Actions. (a) No action of whatsoever nature against any act, proceeding, or election of the Town done or had pursuant to this Article XI shall be maintained unless commenced within thirty (30) days after the election or performance of the act or proceeding or effective date of any ordinance or resolution complained of to: - (1) Question the validity or enforceability of or enjoin the performance of any act; - (2) Question the validity or enforceability of or enjoin the issuance or payment of any securities; - (3) Question the validity or enforceability of or enjoin the incurring of any other payment obligation; - (4) Question the validity or enforceability of or enjoin the imposition or collection of any taxes, assessments, fees, or charges; or - (5) Obtain any other review of or relief against any act, proceeding, or election of the Town pursuant to this Article XI. - (b) Any action not commenced within the time limits provided in Subsection (a) of this section shall be thereafter perpetually barred. - (c) The limitations of this section shall be in addition to any limitations or restrictions provided by ordinance.
+Section 11-6.
+Limitation of Actions.

+- (a) No action of whatsoever nature against any act, proceeding, or election of the Town done or had pursuant to this Article XI shall be maintained unless commenced within thirty (30) days after the election or performance of the act or proceeding or effective date of any ordinance or resolution complained of to: - (1) Question the validity or enforceability of or enjoin the performance of any act; - (2) Question the validity or enforceability of or enjoin the issuance or payment of any securities;

+- (3) Question the validity or enforceability of or enjoin the incurring of any other payment obligation; - (4) Question the validity or enforceability of or enjoin the imposition or collection of any taxes, assessments, fees, or charges; or - (5) Obtain any other review of or relief against any act, proceeding, or election of the Town pursuant to this Article XI. - (b) Any action not commenced within the time limits provided in Subsection (a) of this section shall be thereafter perpetually barred. - (c) The limitations of this section shall be in addition to any limitations or restrictions provided by ordinance.